Council Members

 BS CE ’75

-Bob Medina is a member of the Board of Overseers.
+Bob Medina is a member of the Foundation Board of Directors.
 He is principal of Medina 43 Business Strategies LLC, a management consulting firm.
 After graduating from NJIT, he joined Goodkind & O’Dea, Inc. (now Dewberry) as Design Engineer.
 From 1977 to 1980, he served as Project Engineer at A.G.
 Lichtenstein & Associates (now TranSystems) and Project Manager at the RBA Group from 1980 to 1989.
 In 1989, he founded Medina Consultants, PC and grew the firm to be the third largest Hispanic-owned engineering firm in the US and an ENR top 500 firm.
 He later acquired Robinson Aerial Surveys, Inc., an aerial mapping and survey firm and Technical Associates, Inc., an MEP engineering firm.
 Medina Consulting offered the following services – general civil engineering and surveying, construction inspection and management, structural engineering for bridges and buildings, geotechnical engineering, and transportation and traffic engineering.
 In 2010, Medina Consultants merged with TY Lin International, an international engineering firm.
 He sold his interest in Robinson Aerial Survey and Technical Associates.
 Medina was appointed Senior Vice President and a member of the Board of TY Lin’s east district, overseeing business development and operations for five offices in New York City, New Jersey, and Pennsylvania.
 He retired from TY Lin in 2014.
 Medina is a member of the Conservancy Council of the Nature Conservancy in New Jersey.
 He recently re-joined the Board of Directors of the Morris County Hispanic American Chamber of Commerce in 2022.
 He is a recipient of the following awards – New Jersey Transit Entrepreneur of the Year (2001), Statewide Hispanic Chamber of Commerce Businessman of the Year (2002), Morris County Hispanic Chamber of Commerce Businessman of the Year (2004), US Hispanic Chamber of Commerce, Region V Hispanic Businessman of the Year (2005), Latino Institute Empresario Award (2008), and Lifetime Achievement Award, Morris County Hispanic American Chamber of Commerce (12/2021).
 Medina received his B.S. degree in Civil Engineering from NJIT in 1975.

 Angelica M. “Angie” Ogando,